ONLINE HELP

 Tab order in the window

-• Test the "WIN_Product_form" window (click Test window in the quick access buttons).
+1. Test the window (click Test window in the quick access buttons).

-1. Open the WLanguage events associated with the window:
+1. Open the WLanguage events of the WIN_Product_form window:

 • The code editor appears.